自己找抽就不能怨别人|有感于特朗普总统的核威胁

 This assault on the use of language is Orwellian and is the tool by

 which history and memory are blurred.
-Words can be just as destructive
+Words can be just as

 as any weapon.